Mental Health

 I preferred to stick to one or two friends since I knew we wouldn’t be staying long anyway.

-When my parents packed up and moved yet again, I was expected to go to yet another new school and start over yet again while my anxiety grew, and shortened, coming quicker until I couldn’t bring myself to speak to yet another new person.
+When my parents packed up and moved yet again, I was expected to go to another new school and start over again while my anxiety grew, and shortened, coming quicker until I couldn’t bring myself to speak to yet another new person.

-So-called professionals in the school system tried to understand me, but instead labelled me hopeless when I didn’t corroborate their assessments.
+So-called professionals in the school system tried to understand me but instead labelled me hopeless when I didn’t corroborate their assessments.

-I soon stopped going to school altogether and, to shorten a long story, graduated early from a high school of 50 people in a class of three.
+I soon stopped going to school altogether and, to shorten a long story graduated early from a high school of 50 people in a class of three.

 During my 20s, the idea of speaking in front of a group was completely out of the question.